 During the healing phase and for several months after treatment, it is recommended that the treatment area be protected using a moisturizing sunscreen with an SPF of at least 50+.
 Protective clothing and wide-brimmed hats should also be used to protect the skin from sun exposure.

 Four to five treatments with the fractional lasers are required, depending on the energy level used and the condition of the treated skin.
 These are spaced one month apart.
 The results are not immediate and are progressive, with optimal improvement visible over a three to four month period.
 This timeframe and treatment regimen allows for complete healing and replacement of damaged tissue with new collagen and elastin, and viable healthy skin cell growth.

 As opposed to more invasive methods, Dr. Kaado's Virginia Beach laser skin resurfacing can be performed in a matter of minutes and requires very little downtime.
 Most patients who choose fractional laser resurfacing will experience very few side effects other than mild redness and swelling.

 The best reason to choose fractional laser resurfacing is that it is incredibly effective at reducing the signs of aging and the appearance of sun damage.
-Schedule your consultation with Dr. Kaado to see if fractional laser resurfacing is the best option to help you achieve radiant, supple skin.
+Schedule your free consultation with Dr. Kaado to see if fractional laser resurfacing is the best option to help you achieve radiant, supple skin.
 You're just a few minutes away from a fresher, more radiant glow.